correctomatic/correctomatic-in-a-box/README.md

 ansible-playbook playbook.yml --tags docker,nginx
 ```

+## Accessing the API

+TO-DO: nginx configuration for the API

 ## Working with the private registry

 The correctomatic works with a private registry (usually, the correction images are kept private) There is another file with [documentation on the private registry](README_registry.md)